Firewall rule actions and priorities

 - ARP: Permits incoming Address Resolution Protocol (ARP) traffic .

-- Allow solicited TCP/UDP replies: Ensures that the host computer is able to receive replies to its own TCP and UDP messages.
+- Allow solicited TCP/UDP replies: Allow the computer to receive replies to its own TCP and UDP messages.
 This works in conjunction with TCP and UDP stateful configuration.

-- Allow solicited ICMP replies: Ensures that the host computer is able to receive replies to its own ICMP messages.
+- Allow solicited ICMP replies: Allow the computer to receive replies to its own ICMP messages.
 This works in conjunction with ICMP stateful configuration.

-The Bypass rule is designed for media-intensive protocols where filtering by the Firewall or Intrusion Prevention modules is neither required nor desired.
-Bypass rules have the following noteworthy characteristics:
+The Bypass rule is designed for media-intensive protocols or for traffic originating from trusted sources where filtering by the firewall or intrusion prevention modules is neither required nor desired.

 A packet that matches the conditions of a Bypass rule:

 Since stateful inspection is not applied to bypassed traffic, bypassing traffic in one direction does not automatically bypass the response in the other direction.
-Because of this, bypass rules should always be created and applied in pairs, one rule for incoming traffic and another for outgoing.
+Bypass rules should always be created and applied in pairs, one rule for incoming traffic and another for outgoing.

-The Deep Security Manager automatically implements a Priority 4 Bypass Rule that opens incoming TCP traffic on the agent's listening port for heartbeats on computers running Deep Security Agent.
-Priority 4 ensures that this Rule is applied before any Deny rule, and Bypass guarantees that the traffic is never impaired.
-The Bypass Rule is not explicitly shown in the Firewall rule list because the rule is created internally.
+The Deep Security Manager automatically implements a priority 4 Bypass rule that opens incoming TCP traffic on the agent's listening port for heartbeats on computers running Deep Security Agent.
+Priority 4 ensures that this rule is applied before any Deny rules, and Bypass guarantees that the traffic is never impaired.
+The Bypass rule is not explicitly shown in the firewall rule list because the rule is created internally.

 This rule, however, accepts traffic from any IP address and any MAC address.
-To harden the agent's security on this port, you can create an alternative, more restrictive, Bypass Rule for this port.
-The Agent will actually disable the default Manager traffic rule in favor of the new custom rule provided it has these characteristics:
+To harden the agent's security on this port, you can create an alternative, more restrictive bypass rule for this port.
+The agent will actually disable the default Deep Security Manager traffic rule in favor of the new custom rule provided it has these characteristics:

 - Priority: 4 - Highest